 Lec.
 3 Lab.
 0 Cr.
 3 This course includes production experience at a television and/or radio production location.
-Prerequisite: RDG 100 or instructor approval.

-SOC 101 Introduction to Sociology Lec.
-3 Lab.
+SOC 101 Introduction to Sociology

+Lab.
 0 Čr.
-3

-This course emphasizes the fundamental concepts and principles of sociology, including culture, socialization, interaction, social groups and stratification, effects of population growth and technology in society and social institutions.
+3 Lec.
+3 This course emphasizes the fundamental concepts and principles of sociology, including culture, socialization, interaction, social groups and stratification, effects of population growth and technology in society and social institutions.
 Prerequisite: ENG 101.